ruby-amqp/rubymarchhare.info/articles/exchanges.md

 Two classic examples of topic-based routing are stock price updates and location-specific data (for instance, weather broadcasts).
 Consumers indicate which topics they are interested in (think of it like subscribing to a feed for an individual tag of your favourite blog as opposed to the full feed).
-The routing is enabled by specifying a *routing pattern* to the `HotBunnies::Queue#bind` method, for example:
+The routing is enabled by specifying a *routing pattern* to the `MarchHare::Queue#bind` method, for example:

 ``` ruby
 x    = ch.topic("weathr", :auto_delete => true)